Dyoniso/Midback/README.md

 * [ffmpeg](https://ffmpeg.org/)

 # Instalation
+MidBack has only been tested on Ubuntu Server LTS 18.04, if there is any deployment error, create a new topic and inform the server version and error details.

 Midback is designed for quick and easy installation.
 On a newly created ubuntu server, run the script in the deployment folder